-Weighting factor calculation: Replacements are added with a weight corresponding to their dividend yield on the current selection list.
-The new component's dividend yield is weighted against the dividend yields of all companies of the new index composition:
+Weighting factor calculation for replacements: Replacements are added with a weight corresponding to their net dividend yield on the current selection list.
+The new component's dividend yield is weighted against the dividend yields of all companies of the new index composition.
+The net dividend yield is calculated based on the indicated annualized dividend divided by the close price on cut-off date of the last selection list.
+For the weight calculation in case of a replacement, non-rounded values are used.
+The remaining components stay in the index with unchanged weighting factors.